youyingfeng/tp/docs/UserGuide.md

 Note that `<order index>` is the **unique order ID** given to each order when added and is **not** based on the order index in the order list.

-`<order id>` must exist as a valid unique order ID in the order list, **starting from `1`**.
+`<order id>` must exist as a valid unique order ID in the order list **between `1` and `99999` inclusive**.

-To identify the unique order ID of a client, view the 6 digit ID number assigned to the order to the **right** of the client's name.
+To identify the unique order ID of a client, view the 5 digit ID number assigned to the order to the **right** of the client's name.
 For example, if the first line of the order information is `2.
-Order #000005`, then the order's unique order ID is `5`.
+Order #00005`, then the order's unique order ID is `5`.

 **Invalid Usage Example** :